 How to Make Honey Butter

-Honey butter is crazy easy to make.
-There are only two steps, and they’re pretty simple ones.
+This easy recipe is crazy simple with just a couple of steps.
 I definitely recommend using a hand mixer for this or a stand mixer if you have one.
-Here’s what you need to make honey butter

 - Place softened butter in a large bowl.
 Beat with an electric mixer until it’s fluffy and smooth.
 Make sure your butter is softened to room temperature.
 The brand of butter doesn’t really matter as long as it’s real butter and not a blend with oil.
 I prefer to use unsalted and add the salt myself to get the flavor just right.